The Economics of TV Cancellation: What Determines a Show's Fate?

 Tax Write-Offs and Balance Sheet Engineering

 In the most extreme cases, a streaming service may decide to remove a completed show from its platform and write off the residual value as a tax loss.
 The logic is purely financial: if the show isn't generating enough future revenue, the company can save more money through a tax write-off than it would earn by keeping the show available.
-This is what happened during the "Max purge" of 2022, when a number of completed shows were removed from the platform not because they failed creatively, but because the balance sheet said they were worth more as a tax loss than as a streaming asset.
+This is what happened during the "Max purge" of 2022, when a number of completed shows — including Westworld, The Nevers, and The Time Traveler's Wife — were removed from the platform not because they failed creatively, but because the balance sheet said they were worth more as a tax loss than as a streaming asset.
+According to The Hollywood Reporter, Warner Bros.
+Discovery saved an estimated $2.5 billion through content write-offs and removals in 2022 alone.

 Marketing and Acquisition Costs